ikolodiazhnyi/onix_chat/README.md

 Explanation
 -------------

 After the user joined to the certain chat room he can receive and send messages to other patricipants in this chat room.
-To check this you need to join to the one chat room from the different tabs of your browser.
+To check this you need to create a new room with admin panel and select allowed users for this room.
+Join to the one chat room from the different tabs of your browser.
 Only logged in users may join to the chat rooms.
+If user have no permission for certain chat room, he will be redirected to html page with text “You have no access to this chat”.
+No one can’t get access to an uncreated room.